MySQL Events and Event Scheduler Explained

 Introduction

 MySQL Events are tasks that run according to a user-defined schedule.
-The Event Scheduler is a special thread that executes the Events at a scheduled time.
+The Event Scheduler is a built-in MySQL feature that executes these events at the scheduled time.

 Prerequisites: